shdrzl7/P4wnP1-A.L.O.A-RPiZeroW-BadUSB-Speaker/others/wifi covert channel/README.md

 ### Automated Execution (Using Templates)

 This P4wnP1 images comes with pre-configured templates for common attack scenarios.
-If a template for the Wi-Fi covert channel is available (e.g., `wifi_covert_channel_template`), you can deploy it directly.
+If a template for the Wi-Fi covert channel is available (e.g., `wifi covert channel`), you can deploy it directly.

 1. Access the web UI at **http://172.24.0.1:8000**.
 2. Navigate to the **Generic Settings** tab.